 We foster medical marijuana clinical outcomes research through a program focused on five pillars: a Grants Program, a new and unique research data repository known as the MEdical Marijuana Clinical Outcomes RepositorY (MEMORY), a Clinical Research Core, a Scientific Expert Group, and an Outreach program.

-Membership in the Consortium is open to all public and private universities in Florida.
-Currently, the Consortium consists of nine total universities.
+Consortium membership is open to all public and private universities in Florida and currently consists of nine total universities.
 A representative from each university serves on the Consortium’s Medical Marijuana Research Board.